xster/flutter-wiki/State-of-Catalina-Support.md

 Members of the Flutter team are working to bring full macOS Catalina support to Flutter.
+Work is being track on the GitHub project [Flutter on macOS Catalina Support](https://github.com/orgs/flutter/projects/4?add_cards_query=is%3Aopen).
 In the mean time, we know that some of you have wanted to use the macOS Catalina betas with Flutter.
 Here’s [christopherfujino](http://www.github.com/christopherfujino)’s step-by-step diary of what he’s experienced getting it working, which is helping inform the team’s work as to what’s necessary.

 ## OS Setup